If There Was Ever a Time to Strengthen Your Connectivity, It Is Now

 Carol is right.
 This is the time to socially reconnect and strengthen connections.
 Human beings are social creatures.
 Connections are vital to our survival.
 Connections help insulate us against stress.
 And who would disagree that this COVID-19 era is a stressful one that has placed our bodies on high alert.

 Our connections protect us from the harmful effects of chronic stress.
 Stress triggers the sympathetic nervous system.
-You may recall from my last blog that the sympathetic nervous system stimulates our stress response, also known as our fight-or-flight response, and the parasympathetic nervous system stimulates our relaxation response, also known as our rest-and-digest response (it kicks in, for example, after eating, during sleep, or when we’re sexually aroused).
+You may recall from a previous blog that the sympathetic nervous system stimulates our stress response, also known as our fight-or-flight response, and the parasympathetic nervous system stimulates our relaxation response, also known as our rest-and-digest response (it kicks in, for example, after eating, during sleep, or when we’re sexually aroused).
 These two systems make up the autonomic nervous system.
 We can help control the sympathetic nervous system response by strengthening our connections and expanding our social networks.

 As a trained Integrative Health Coach, I work on developing a connection with my clients, which has become quite natural when I meet most people.
 I do this by getting them to relax.
 That means also being able to control my body so I can feel relaxed as well in their presence.